 - Invest with a long-term perspective.

 When we invest in a company, we expect to own it for years.
 For that reason, we try to invest in high quality companies enjoying durable competitive advantages, which are operated by competent and dedicated managers.
-We also seek to invest in companies that generate strong cash flows and have pristine balance sheets.
+We also seek to invest in companies that generate strong cash flows and have healthy balance sheets.
 Finally, we look to purchase shares of companies whose business models have strong fundamentals.
 By taking this approach, we believe time is on our side.
 Consequently, when we invest in situations where a business is temporarily underperforming, we can be patient and wait to see if earnings improve.

 - Focus capital on our best ideas.